Gain experience off campus

 -

-- Federal and state courts in Minnesota and other states
+- Federal, tribal, and state courts

-- Legal aid offices
+- Legal Aid offices

 - 3M